 Installation: Installing equipment, machines, wiring, or programs to meet specifications.

 - Service Technician

 In the United States, there were 20,400 jobs for Mechanical Door Repairer in 2016.
 New jobs are being produced at a rate of 10.3% which is above the national average.
 The Bureau of Labor Statistics predicts 2,100 new jobs for Mechanical Door Repairer by 2026.
-Due to new job openings and attrition, there will be an average of 1,800 job openings in this field each year.
+There will be an estimated 1,800 positions for Mechanical Door Repairer per year.

 The states with the most job growth for Mechanical Door Repairer are Arizona, Oregon, and Colorado.
 Watch out if you plan on working in Wyoming, Mississippi, or Idaho.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Mechanical Door Repairer ranges between $27,250 and $62,530.

 Mechanical Door Repairers who work in Alaska, Hawaii, or New Hampshire, make the highest salaries.

 Below is a list of the median annual salaries for Mechanical Door Repairers in different U.S. states.